C0PEP0D/otto/docs/what.rst

   - an **efficient algorithm to evaluate policies** using a rigorous protocol,
   - a **rendering** of searches in 1D, 2D and 3D.

+OTTO is aimed at researchers in biophysics, applied mathematics and robotics working on optimal strategies for olfactory searches in turbulent conditions.

 OTTO has been used in a publication [Loisy2022]_.

 .. figure:: gifs/3D_search.gif